silverstripe/cwp/docs/en/content_administration/page_types.md

 ### Carousel

-The carousel is made up of one of more carousel items.
+The carousel is made up of one or more carousel items.
 These can be viewed and edited in the *Carousel* tab.
 Each carousel item contains the following:

  * *Title*: This is displayed at the top of the caption.
 If there is no caption, it is not shown.